devWRM/vocabulary/zNOTES.md

     - handle errors & bad input

 WORD
-    - add a cancel button to add a word to redirect to main page without creating a word
+    - use [ this.location.reload() ] to add a cancel button to add a word to redirect to main page without creating a word
+    - use student's name to identify their word list
+    - handle empty form box entries

 STUDENT
+    - handle empty form box entries